Nacho Libre is a Masterpiece of Cinema; A Hill I’ll Die On.

 Like any other classic film — The Godfather I and II, Pulp Fiction, Rocky, Get Out, Parasite, The Wizard of Oz, Little Miss Sunshine, The Dark Knight, anything involving Daniel Day Lewis—Nacho Libre exhibits the core qualities of a generational movie, like comedies seldom do—unforgettable characters, epic one liners, incredible and a thiccc, juicy plot…

-And the only thing juicier than The plot are the Glutes on Nacho.
+the only thing juicier than The plot are Nacho’s Glutes.

 Embedded in the hills of a rural Mexican town, a religious, caring, and romantic man with a gloriously thin mustache, exchanges his religious robe for wrestling tights to go out and try to make enough money for the orphanage he services.